TMS for Perinatal Depression in Los Angeles, CA

 What are the side effects of TMS therapy?

-Transcranial magnetic stimulation has far fewer side effects than antidepressant medications.
+TMS therapy has far fewer side effects than antidepressant medications.
 With more than 10,000 treatments performed in clinical trials, the most common side effect was temporary and mild scalp discomfort during active treatment.
 Unlike medications, which affect the entire body as they pass through the blood-brain barrier, TMS therapy treats the brain directly.

 Is TMS covered by insurance?